freenandes/prez/list/docs_design.md

 ---

-### Unification
+### Unify the experience

 Imagine using the documentation.
-How does it look like?
+How does it look?
 How might we improve it?
 Does it feel whole and credible?

 <!--